Paul Struik: Crop physiology

 Struik researched crop physiology throughout his career.
 During the final decades, he was active in the field of modelling photosynthesis at different levels of biological organization.
-He analyzed complex processes of leaf-level photosynthesis, emphasizing the balance between photon-induced electron transport, Rubisco-mediated carbon fixation, and triose phosphate utilization, highlighting key physiological mechanisms in plant and crop growth.
-Moreover, he assessed the interdependence between micro-scale and whole-plant sink limitations by manipulating sink-source ratios in rice plants and studying gas-exchange data across different leaf treatments and nitrogen levels.
+He analyzed complex processes of leaf-level photosynthesis, emphasizing the balance between photon-induced electron transport, Rubisco-mediated carbon fixation, and triose phosphate utilization, thus illustrating physiological mechanisms in plant and crop growth.He also assessed the interdependence between micro-scale and whole-plant sink limitations by manipulating sink-source ratios in rice plants and studying gas-exchange data across different leaf treatments and nitrogen levels.

 Seed systems

 Struik studied seed systems by analyzing their breeding and genetic diversity.
-He explored the perspectives of commercial plant breeders on hybrid breeding systems, highlighting their effectiveness in crop improvement but noting challenges, such as high production costs, in their commercial application.
-His research highlighted the importance of seed degeneration for various crops, including cassava and sweet potato, underlining the potential benefits of techniques like positive selection, particularly in understanding the factors influencing viral load in plants.
-In addition, he investigated epidemics like purple top disease in Ecuador and bacterial wilt in Ethiopia, emphasizing the importance of coordinated responses and collective action to address such public health threats effectively, which endanger the potato crop.
+He explored the perspectives of commercial plant breeders on hybrid breeding systems, demonstrating their effectiveness in crop improvement but noting challenges, (for example, production costs) in their commercial application.
+His research investigated the importance of seed degeneration for various crops, including cassava and sweet potato, showing the potential benefits of techniques like positive selection, particularly in understanding the factors influencing viral load in plants.
+Morever, he investigated epidemics like purple top disease in Ecuador and bacterial wilt in Ethiopia, emphasizing the importance of coordinated responses and collective action to address such public health threats effectively, which endanger the potato crop.

 Alongside colleagues, Struik investigated potato seed degeneration in the Andes, finding that farmers' varieties are resistant to degeneration and on-farm practices play a key role, suggesting partial seed replacement as a viable strategy.
-He also examined the impact of agroecological settings and seed recycling on potato seed degeneration in low-income countries, revealing heterogeneous effects across different altitudes and propagation cycles, highlighting the complexity of seed degeneration processes.
+He also examined the impact of agroecological settings and seed recycling on potato seed degeneration in low-income countries, revealing heterogeneous effects across different altitudes and propagation cycles, indicating the complexity of seed degeneration processes.

 Food security and biodiversity conservation

 Struik's work on food security and conservation focused on their global influencing factors.
 In a collaborative paper that was conferred the 2017 Elsevier-Atlas Award, he showed how empowering rural women through participatory barley breeding programs can improve seed governance and, consequently, household food security in dry temperate regions.
 In another joint study, global changes in crop contributions to national food supplies were demonstrated, indicating increased reliance on a few globally distributed crops and greater interdependence among nations in food supplies and genetic resources.
 This paper received an International Center for Tropical Agriculture (CIAT) Original Research Publication Award in 2014.

-Struik contributed to a study that presented an inventory of crop wild relatives in the United States, prioritizing 821 taxa for conservation efforts and highlighting the necessity for partnerships and prompt action.
+Struik contributed to a study that presented an inventory of crop wild relatives in the United States, prioritizing 821 taxa for conservation efforts and showing the necessity for partnerships and prompt action.